SameerAMohamed/TradingBot/README.md

 methods.py contains methods used for interacting with trading API.

 main.py is the main file and connects to the Twitter API.

+## Modules Used
+The current modules used are NumPy, Pandas, NLTK, Regex, SQLite3, Requests, Datetime, time, Random, and Alpaca Trade API.
+I am considering potentially incorporating Tensorflow in place of NLTK to see if I could improve the time to train the model.